 Call me basic or call me a nostalgic Cleveland homer, but for my money there is no greater place on earth than Northeast Ohio in autumn.
 We've got fall foliage for days, endless pumpkin patches and orchards full of apples just waiting to be put into pies, ciders and fritters.
 Cleveland also happens to be one of the best beer cities in the country, and in the fall, we've got a bountiful harvest — nay, a cornucopia — of amazing ways to toast the best time of year.

-Guten tag, autumn!
-We'll start with perhaps Cleveland's most well known brewery.
-They're popular for their Christmas Ale, but for my money this toffee-flavored beauty is the best beer they make.
+"Guten tag," autumn!
+We'll start with perhaps Cleveland's most well-known brewery.
+Even though Great Lakes is nationally known for its Christmas Ale, many Clevelanders will say this toffee-flavored beauty is the tastiest beer they make.
 Pairs well with a plate of German food and college football.